chyuck/chyuck.github.io/README.md

 - Development frameworks, tools and processes:
   - Designed and implemented tool for distributed deployment of major call center desktop application (more than 3K desktops), using C#/ASP.NET, MongoDB, Angular and AWS
   - Open-sourced more than 10 common .NET Core/Framework libraries using GitHub and NuGet
-  - Designed API-driven CI/CD pipeline for Docker applications running on AWS Fargate
+  - Designed API-driven CI/CD pipeline for applications running on AWS
 - Designed and implemented back-end of internal website for configuring call center telecom channels, using Scala/Play Framework and SQL Server

 ### Senior Software Engineer at CustIS, LLC